armaansd/pac-mAIn/docs/proposal.md

 ## 2. AI/ML Algorithms

-<p>We are planning to implement Deep-Q Learning and reinforcement learning to train our agent.</p>
+<p>We are planning to implement Q Learning and PPO to train our agent.</p>